Oluwafisayomi-P-Folaranmi/0x04-System-Engineering_and_DevOps/README.md

-# alx-system_engineering-devops
+# This is the README.md file

-This repository contains informations on the devops for ALX software engineering programme.
+This repository contains informations on systems engineering development.